UmiKami/Product-Landing-Page-Proj_3/README.md

 - Page is not fully responsive vertically.
   - Works in windowed mode for macbook 13"
   - Further testing in other devices needed.
 * Footer not yet fully responsive.
+[01/16/2021] Fixed
-* Flip cards not working on safari web browser regardless multiple attempts to fix it.
+- Flip cards not working on safari web browser regardless multiple attempts to fix it.
+  - Does not work on phones neither.

 # What's next?